allan-bonadio/recruit-o-dex/README.md

 ## subsystems
-* server.js - ajax server that talks to mongo.  standalone file run on nodejs.
+* rodexServer.js - ajax server that talks to mongo.  standalone file run on nodejs.
 * MongoDB - typical installation
-* webapp, consisting of
+* webapp in src, consisting of
 	* ReactJS
 	* my code
 	* webpack, standard with react